Pavle Cukić

-Pavle Cukić was a native of Krčmar, the Lepenica principality of the Kragujevac nahija.
-In 1812, by the decision of the Governing Council, Cukić was removed from the position of a duke, due to abuses in the performance of his duties.
-He decided to desert, and a state arrest warrant was issued along with a death sentence.
-After he voluntarily surrendered, he received a pardon, but no sooner he got into a disagreement with the newly appointed duke of the same principality, Milos Saranovac.
+Cukić was born in the village of Krčmar, part of the Lepenica knežina in the Kragujevac nahiya.
+He became the vojvoda of Lepenica during the first uprising.
+In 1812, by the decision of the Serbian Governing Council, Cukić was stripped of his vojvoda title, due to abuse of power.
+He decided to flee, and an arrest warrant was issued along with a death sentence.
+After he voluntarily surrendered, he received a pardon, but no sooner he got into a disagreement with the newly appointed vojvoda of Lepenica, Miloš Saranovac.

-After a misunderstanding and rebellion against Prince Miloš, Duke Pavle Cukić was killed in Rogača near Sopot, where he was buried.
-Miloš's wrath had no bounds he dealt ruthlessly with disobedient subordinates and executed the most famous revolutionary no matter who they were, including Karađorđe, Petar Nikolajević Moler, Sima Marković, Bishop Melentije Simeonović Nikšić of Šabac.
+After a misunderstanding that led to rebellion against Prince Miloš, vojvoda Pavle Cukić was killed in Rogača near Sopot, where he was buried.
+Miloš's wrath had no bounds he dealt ruthlessly with disobedient subordinates and executed the most famous revolutionary no matter who they were, including Karađorđe, Petar Nikolajević Moler, Sima Marković, bishop Melentije Simeonović Nikšić of Šabac.
 There were many revolts directed against Miloš's autocratic rule.